Running Network Simulations with BMTK#

 Splitting the config [OPTIONAL]#

-Sometimes it is convient to think of the SONATA configuration as two parts; the simulation section with the “run”, “inputs”, and “reports” section, and the network section with the “networks” and “components” sections.
-BMTK allows configuration file to be split up along these lines, first by splitting them up into respective json files, for example called ./path/to/config.simulation.json and ./path/to/config.network.json (you can use whatever name and path you choose).
+Sometimes it is convenient to think of the SONATA configuration as two parts; the simulation part with the “run”, “inputs”, and “reports” sections, and the network part with the “networks” and “components” sections.
+BMTK allows configuration file to be split, first by splitting into respective json files, for example called ./path/to/config.simulation.json and ./path/to/config.network.json (you can use whatever name and path).
 Then to import these two sections into one file just use the following:

 {